Beth Mead: In culture and the media

-Beth Mead scholarship
+Mead has spoken openly about her sexuality.
+She was nominated for British LGBT Awards in 2020 and 2022.

-Whilst playing for Sunderland, Mead gained BA (Hons) in Sports Development from Teesside University.
-Inspired by her experience, Mead and her alma mater launched Beth Mead Scholarship in February 2022 to support dual career students who have the potential to reach professional, national or international level within women's football.

-Beth Mead scholars receive a bursary of £1,200, as well as bespoke sport science support to help them unlock their full potential.
-This includes strength and conditioning, physiotherapy, sport nutrition, sport psychology, biomechanical analysis and sport physiology from a team of experts at Teesside University.

-In addition, scholars also receive one-to-one and group mentoring with Mead during their studies, as well as branded sports kits and gym membership.
+While playing for Sunderland, Mead graduated from Teesside University with a degree in Sports Development.
+In February 2022, Mead and Teesside launched the Beth Mead Scholarship to support dual-career students who have the potential to reach professional, national or international level within women's football.
+As of 2022, Beth Mead scholars received a bursary of £1,200, as well as bespoke sport science support.
+This included strength and conditioning, physiotherapy, sport nutrition, sport psychology, biomechanical analysis and sport physiology support from a team of experts at the university.
+In addition, scholars also received one-to-one and group mentoring with Mead during their studies, as well as branded sports kits and gym membership.

+On August 2022, it was announced that Mead was to be appointed a Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for her services to football.

+In November 2022, Mead published her autobiography Lioness: My Journey to Glory (ISBN 9781399611671), with a foreword by Ian Wright and an afterword by Jermain Defoe.
+It became a Sunday Times bestseller and won the Sunday Times award for autobiography of the year in May 2023.
+In June 2023, Mead published a children's book titled Roar: A Football Hero's Guide to Dreaming Big and Playing the Game You Love (ISBN 9781526365866).

+Advocacy

 Women's football

-In February 2020, Mead joined #WePlayStrong, a social media campaign by UEFA.
-The campaign aims to increase participation levels among 13–17-year-old girls by shifting perceptions of women's football.
-The series follows the daily lives of female professional footballers.
-Her fitness routines have been shared online as part of the #TrainAtHome series.

-In August 2022, Mead launched the Trainline 'Tenner off Match Day Travel' campaign, offering fans traveling to WSL fixtures £10 off rail travel.

-In September 2022, Mead became McDonald's Fun Football ambassador, which aims to give every child, from every background, gender and ability, the opportunity to enjoy football for free.

-Soon after UEFA Women's Euro 2022, the England players wrote an open letter to Rishi Sunak and Liz Truss, the candidates in the ongoing Conservative Party leadership election, in which they declared their "legacy and goal was to inspire a nation".
-They saw their victory "as only the beginning".
-The letter pointed out that only 63% of British girls could play football in school PE lessons and concluded: "We – the 23 members of the England Senior Women's EURO Squad – ask you to make it a priority to invest in girls' football in schools, so that every girl has the choice".

-In October 2022, Mead was nominated for the European Diversity Awards Media Diversity Champion of the Year for promoting women in football.
+In February 2020, Mead joined #WePlayStrong, a social media campaign fronted by UEFA.
+The campaign aimed to shift perceptions of women's football and increase participation levels among 13–17-year-old girls.
+The series followed the daily lives of female professional footballers.
+In August 2022, Mead was the face of Trainline's ‘Tenner off Match Day Travel’ campaign, offering fans traveling to WSL fixtures £10 off rail travel.
+In September 2022, Mead became an ambassador of McDonald's Fun Football, a programme aiming to provide equal opportunity to free football.
+Soon after the Euro 2022, England's Lionesses wrote an open letter to Conservative Party leadership election candidates Rishi Sunak and Liz Truss, in which they declared their ‘‘legacy and goal was to inspire a nation.’’
+The letter urged the candidates to support opportunities for girls to play football in schools.
+In October 2022, Mead was nominated for the European Diversity Awards Media Diversity Champion of the Year for her work surrounding women's football.

 Ovarian Cancer Action

-Mead is an ambassador for Ovarian Cancer Action.
-In February 2023, she announced her captaincy for Walk in Her Name initiative in March for Ovarian Cancer Awareness Month.
-She asked fans and supporters to walk 100 km for Ovarian Cancer Action's goal of at least half of women with ovarian cancer surviving for 10 years by 2032.
-Currently, only 3 in 10 women diagnosed with ovarian cancer will live beyond 10 years.
-In January 2023, she started a fundraising campaign in honour of her mother to make ovarian cancer a survivable disease for everyone diagnosed.
-In December 2022, she partnered with Ovarian Cancer Action on a limited edition Christmas card.
+In December 2022, Mead partnered with Ovarian Cancer Action on a limited edition Christmas card.
+Her mother, June, had been diagnosed with ovarian cancer in 2021, and died of the condition in January 2023.
+Shortly after, Mead became an ambassador for Ovarian Cancer Action and lead a fundraising campaign in honour of her mother.
+In February 2023, she announced her captaincy for Walk in Her Name, an initiative for Ovarian Cancer Awareness Month.
+In 2024, Mead completed the walk alongside a number of her Arsenal teammates.